lavalink-devs/Lavalink/IMPLEMENTATION.md

 Cause the player to play a track.
 `startTime` is an optional setting that determines the number of milliseconds to offset the track by.
 Defaults to 0.
 `endTime` is an optional setting that determines at the number of milliseconds at which point the track should stop playing.
 Helpful if you only want to play a snippet of a bigger track.
 By default the track plays until it's end as per the encoded data.
-`noReplaceSame` if set to true, and the provided track is also the playing one, the track position will be unchanged.
-Defaults to false.
+`noReplace` if set to true, this operation will be ignored if a track is already playing or paused.
 ```json
 {
     "op": "play",